Putin, Biden plan high-stakes phone call in Ukraine crisis

 The timing of any possible Russian military action remains a key question.

 The U.S. picked up intelligence that Russia is looking at Wednesday as a target date, according to a U.S. official familiar with the findings.
-The official, who was not authorized to speak publicly and did so only on condition of anonymity, would not say how definitive the intelligence was, and the White House publicly underscored that the U.S. does not know with certainty whether Putin is committed to invasion.
+The official, who was not authorized to speak publicly and did so only on condition of anonymity, would not say how definitive the intelligence was.
+The White House publicly underscored that the U.S. does not know with certainty whether Putin is committed to invasion.

 However, U.S. officials said anew that Russia’s buildup of offensive air, land and sea firepower near Ukraine has reached the point where it could invade on short notice.